Irredeemable: Volume 10 (#34–37)

 Qubit amplifies Mallus' powers to allow him to rapidly recreate his teleportation technology and escape Gehnom.
 Returning to find Earth devastated by radiation, and believing humanity will become extinct within three generations, Qubit recruits Max as muscle and seeks out Plutonian.
 When Qubit offers to make Plutonian even stronger in order to remove the radiation, Max abandons the plan and leaves.

 Qubit's efforts to remove the radiation fail.
 During a conversation about how Modeus helped create the radiation as a child, Plutonian realizes that he has possessed Cutter and flies after Bette, believing Modeus will hurt her.
 Modeus/Bette sends Kurne after Gil and Kaidan, and captures Mordanse.
 Plutonian returns, but Modeus uses Bette's gravity manipulation to overpower Plutonian.
 Modeus uses his power to brutally beat Plutonian when his advances are rejected, but Plutonian finds himself unable to harm Bette's body.
 Gil leads Kaidan and Scylla to the Garden of Eden.
 Kaidan and Scylla debate planting the seeds of the Tree of Life, granting immortality to humanity and immunity from the radiation but condemning them to an eternity of torture by Plutonian and preventing Kaidan from summoning the dead.
 Qubit confronts Modeus/Bette and convinces Plutonian to kill her body, admitting the hypocrisy of his no-killing rule.
 Modeus transfers himself into Qubit but is left trapped by Qubit's mental safeguards.
 Qubit uses Modeus' memories to discover how to stop the radiation, and Plutonian retrieves the knowledge of Bette's powers, necessary to stop the radiation.
 Plutonian confronts Qubit about his promise of redemption after using his time-observing power to discover that Mallus was killed sending Qubit to Earth.

 Qubit teleports the magic wax bullet into Plutonian's heart as a final threat, forcing Plutonian to use the last of Bette's gravity warping energy to absorb the deadly radiation by racing around the planet as fast as possible.
+The plan succeeds, and the radiation is removed, but the combined energy was too much for the Plutonian, and it fatally ravages his body.
+Qubit reveals his true plan to redeem Plutonian: by using his portals to transport Plutonian's original essence, as created by the Eleos, into parallel universes to give it a chance to be remade into something good.

-The plan succeeds, and the radiation is removed, but the combined energy is too much, and it fatally ravages Plutonian's body.
-Qubit reveals his true plan to redeem Plutonian: using his portals to transport Plutonian's original essence, as created by the Eleos, into parallel universes to give it a chance to be remade into something good.
 In one universe, the essence inspires two young boys, implied to be Jerry Siegel and Joe Shuster, to create the ultimate comic superhero, drawing a character similar in appearance to Superman.